West Timor: Languages

 The Atoin Meto (Atoni) form the dominant population of West Timor.
 The name Atoin Meto means native or indigenous (indigenous) people (atoni, human; meto, internal to the culture, native, therefore not foreign).
 There are also ethnic names such as Atoni Pah Meto, the "people of the dry land", a choice of name that refers to the settlement area, or simply Meto.
 In literature, the derogatory foreign names Dawan, Orang Gunung (mountain people) or Timorese can be found, which can lead to confusion with the inhabitants of independent Timor-Leste.
 They live in the lower mountainous regions of the hinterland, where they prefer altitudes between 500 m and 1000 m for agricultural reasons, and populate the whole of West Timor, with the exception of the government districts of Belu and Malaka on the border with neighbouring East Timor.
 The Tetum, Bunak and Kemak ethnic groups, the majority of whom otherwise live in East Timor, mainly settle here.
 The various groups are linked by a wealth of economic and social ties.

 In addition, the languages Helong and Rotinese, which are related to the Atoin Meto language, are spoken in the west of the island.
 Helong was the original language in Kupang, but has been largely replaced by Bahasa Indonesia and is only spoken in a few villages south of the city along the east coast and on Semau Island.
 Rotinese, the language from the island of Roti, is split into many dialects.
 Rotinese can be found in many regions of West Timor due to the resettlement programme carried out by the Dutch in the 19th century.

 Knowledge of Dutch (the colonial language) is now limited to the older generations.

 Religion

-West Timor is one of the few areas in Indonesia that is mainly inhabited by Christians today.
+West Timor is one of the areas in Indonesia that is mainly Christian.
 Similar to Timor-Leste, Christianity is the religion of the overwhelming majority (94.8%) of the people of West Timor, 54.1% being Protestant and 40.7% being Catholic.
 Islam is followed by 5%.
 The remaining 0.2% includes Hindus and Buddhists.

 Originally, the Timorese were animists.
 The influence of Islam, which spread throughout South East Asia from the 15th century, did not reach Timor.
 The first Dominicans settled in 1556 and founded the Lifau (Lifao).
 The Dominican António Taveira promoted the missionisation of Timor.
 In the late 16th century, he focussed on the kingdoms on the north and south coasts.
 By 1640, a handful of priests had already founded 10 missions and 22 churches on Timor.
 However, a minority remained who were converted to Christianity.
 Ancestor worship and belief in spirits remained widespread.